wiless/wiless.github.io/timeline.md

 }

 /* Place the container to the left */
-.containernew .left {
+.containerleft {
   left: 0;
 }

 /* Place the container to the right */
-.containernew .right {
+.containerright {
   left: 50%;
 }

-/* Add arrows to the left container (pointing right) */ .left::before {
+/* Add arrows to the left container (pointing right) */ .containerleft::before {
   content: " ";
   height: 0;
   position: absolute;